elexrieg/elexrieg.github.io/README.md

 ---
 ## Todo

-- [ ] Make the website responsive.
+- [x] Make the website responsive for smortphones.
 - [ ] Add dark mode toggler.
-- [ ] Implement JS frameworks like react or any other.
+- [ ] Support responsiveness for other devices and optimise it.

 ---
 ### Credits